DataExperts/Dexih.Utils.ManagedTasks/README.md

 Tasks can be executed based on the outcome of another task or tasks.

-In order to set dependent tasks on a task use the `DependentReferences` property to specify the `Reference` of the dependent tasks.
+In order to set dependent tasks on a task use the `DependentTaskIds` property to specify the `TaskId` of the dependent tasks.

 The following example will run task1 until completion, and then task2.